vg5ak/projectMicrotransaction/README.md

 1. How to use the Code

-    #When pulling from github clear the database with
+When pulling from github clear the database with
     git pull
     chmod +x ./updatedb.sh
     ./updatedb.sh

-    #When pushing to github
+When pushing to github
     chmod +x ./exportdb.sh
     ./exportdb.sh
     git add .
     git commit -m "ENTER YOUR MESSAGE"
     git push

+When running lazily (makes migrations, runserver for you)
+    ./lazy.sh

-    #install the requirements
+Install the requirements
     pip install -r requirements.txt

 2. The different features of the app